Graphic pejoratives in written Chinese: History

-While graphic pejoratives appear to have originated in the Shang Dynasty (c.
-1600–1046 BCE), they continued to be used into the Qing Dynasty (1644–1912 CE).
+While graphic pejoratives appear to have originated in the Shang dynasty (c.
+1600–1046 BCE), they continued to be used into the Qing dynasty (1644–1912 CE).
 The anti-Manchu revolutionary Zhang Binglin (1868–1936) blended traditional Chinese imagery with fashionable Western racial theory; Dikötter quoted Zhang's writing on the topic such as "Barbarian tribes, unlike the civilized yellow and white races, were the biological descendants of lower species: the Di had been generated by dogs, and the Jiang could trace their ancestry back to sheep."
 Historian John K. Fairbank says this type of imagery was not officially endorsed by the central authorities in China at that time: in fact the kǎozhèng movement of the Qing scholars (consisting of "Song Learning" and "Han Learning") as supported by the government was opposed to this to the point that out of some 2,320 resultingly suppressed works many were banned for having a perceived critical, "antibarbarian tone".

 During the Chinese civil war, both sides arrived at the conclusion that modern China should be a unitary state with some recognition of minority nationalities; this was related to the fact that at that time both sides of the conflict were looking for allies and attempted to mobilize and win to their cause various minority groups.
 As such, both groups started to introduce new regulations and reforms related to replacing old, derogatory terms with new ones.
 This begun with the Nationalist language reform in 1939 and was eventually taken up and continued by the communist authorities.
-Many revised names that became the modern names for the non-Chinese peoples were proposed by the Chinese anthropologist Ruey Yih-Fu (pinyin: Rui Yi-fu).
-Ruey pioneering work also traced the origins of such names, noting that early on, they were related to superstitions linking barbarian and animal lifestyles, with claims such that (these people supposedly speak and/or live like animals; and later were transformed into prejudicial stereotypes about the innate character of these people.
+Many revised names that became the modern names for the non-Chinese peoples were proposed by the Chinese anthropologist Ruey Yih-Fu (pinyin: Ruì Yìfū).
+Ruey's pioneering work also traced the origins of such names, noting that early on, they were related to superstitions linking barbarian and animal lifestyles, with claims such that these people supposedly speak and/or live like animals; and later were transformed into prejudicial stereotypes about the innate character of these people.

 During World War II, some Japanese propaganda in Chinese used graphic pejoratives, proposing new spellings of words such as America or England, written with the same dog (quan) qualifier as used for by Chinese language for various historical groups of barbarians.

 Fiskesjö suggests that while the language has changed, conceptually, connection of concept of barbarians/minorities to primitive life style and wild nature still persists in modern China, and is reinforced and exploited by the tourist industry.

 Examples

-Although most characters for modern ethnic groups have been bowdlerized, some historical terms, such as Di 狄 "northern barbarians", remain in written Chinese.
+Although most characters for modern ethnic groups have been bowdlerized, some historical terms, such as 狄 Dí "northern barbarians", remain in written Chinese.